FA Cup fourth-round draw on Sunday

 28 Peterborough United

-29 West Ham United/Leeds United
+29 West Ham United

 30 Queens Park Rangers

-31 Charlton Athletic/Norwich City
+31 Norwich City

 32 Nottingham Forest/Arsenal